 8. Precious Metal Colors

 Made by the German company Viva Decor, the line of Precious Metal Colors is marketed as a varnish and not a paint.
 I suspect this is a translation issue because this isn’t a varnish as we know it in English.
+(And in Europe, nail polish is called nail varnish, so it’s a language difference.)
 It is a brilliantly pigmented paint filled with mica particles.
 The gold color has quite large particles with extremely bright reflectivity that gives almost a glitter appearance.
 I’m not sure this gives a metallic look, exactly, because it’s really a bit too sparkly to be gold metal.
 But it’s sure impressive.
 It doesn’t give a good coverage on black clay, there’s still some show-through.
 The other colors of this line of paint have smaller particles, though, and are much less garish.

 What Gives the Best Metallic Look on Polymer Clay?

 For the most convincing metallic look on polymer clay, you’ll need to apply something to the surface of the clay to give a metallic color and enough metallic shine.
 Metallic colored polymer clay, while lovely for other things, won’t give a metallic appearance.